alainwolf/roll.urown.net/NAS/nas_backup.rst

 Why not use Synology Hyper-Backup in "single-version"?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While "legacy-mode" or "single-version" backed up files are just stored in its native form in folders and remain accessible without Synology software,
+ #.
+While "legacy-mode" or "single-version" backed up files are just stored in its
+    native form in folders and remain accessible without Synology software;

- * deletions are not propagated to the backup folders.
-It will add files but never delete any;
+ #.
+Deletions are not propagated to the backup folders, it will add files but
+    never delete any;

- * Backups are push only.
-A remote system can not pull the backup data.
+ #.
+Backups are push only.
+A remote system can not pull the backup data;

 Why not use Synology Backup Vault on the remote NAS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * Only works with backup-data created by Hyper-Backup in its proprietary format;
+ #.
+Only works with backup-data created by Hyper-Backup in its proprietary format;

- * Backups are push only.
-The remote NAS is not can not pull the backup data from the local one by itself.
+ #.
+Backups are push only.
+The remote NAS is not can not pull the backup data
+    from the local one by itself.

 Why not use Synology Shared-Folder-Sync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * Again this is a one-way push only solution which must be initiated by the local NAS.
+ #.
+Again this is a one-way push only solution which must be initiated by the
+    local NAS.

 Why not use Synology Cloud Station ShareSync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * Has a more overhead as it does a lot we don't need, i.e. file versioning.
+ #.
+Has a more overhead as it does a lot we don't need, i.e. file versioning.
     The backup solutions on the clients already take care of that.

 Why not use Synology Cloud Station Backup?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- * Cloud Station Backup is a solution geared towards desktop systems.
+ #.
+Cloud Station Backup is a solution geared towards desktop systems.
     We are mostly talking about backing up servers and routers.

- * Ubuntu Desktop has a well integrated backup solution (DejaDup) which transfers its backup data via SFTP.
+ #.
+Ubuntu Desktop has a well integrated backup solution (DejaDup) which
+    transfers its backup data via SFTP.